Suburb overview

 • Long distance to the CBD (1114 km) — plan for commute time or local employment.

 Garbutt is a smaller community of 2,309 — about 42% of the Queensland suburb median (5,474) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Garbutt's median household income of $56,264/year is 38% below the Queensland suburb median ($90,298) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Rent of $220/week (73% coverage of the $1,300/month median mortgage) leaves a gap of roughly $347/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $525/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,275/month — about 175% of the $1,300/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Garbutt is 1114 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.
 Only 57% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 Coastal markets benefit from lifestyle appeal but require a buffer for higher insurance and occasional weather-driven vacancies.
-Local rents consume roughly 20% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 20% of household income — a dated but useful sanity check on tenant affordability.

 How Garbutt stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Garbutt sits above the state median; negative means below.